 Bottom Line

 Air Canada Aeroplan lets members redeem points for Emirates-operated flights.
-This functionality is nice since Emirates offers a great product, but it can be somewhat challenging to find reasonably priced awards.
-To help manage expectations, we've looked into the numbers and shed some light on what you can expect to pay for Emirates flights when redeeming Aeroplan points.
+This functionality is nice since Emirates offers a great product in both the front and back of its planes, but it can be somewhat challenging to find reasonably priced awards.
+However, knowing what you'll likely pay can help you set expectations before you redeem your Aeroplan points.

 AwardWallet Tip of The Day